ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/recursive_coordinate_bisection.md

 Unfortunately, this library is aimed at 1D-3D data structures, hence it is not quite suitable for us.
 Nevertheless, this can serve as a good reference, since it contains a range of different load-balancing options.
-We should also consider:
-* Recursive Inertial Bisection
-* Hilbert Space-Filing Curve Partitioning
-* Refinement Tree Based Partitioning

 ### Algorithm